Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 #### A look at the website

-Traveling to the web server, we can believe, at first glance, that nothing interesting is here.
-The IP address simply leads to a default IIS Windows Server page.
+Traveling to the web server, we see that nothing of interest is here.
+We are simply led to a default IIS Windows Server page.

 ![Default IIS page](https://i.imgur.com/AbL5HXN.png)